cal-cs184-student/hw-webpages-sp24-ashmchiu/hw2.md

 Then, we <code class="language-plaintext highlighter-rouge">setNeighbors</code> for all the halfedges, ensuring that their <code class="language-plaintext highlighter-rouge">next</code>, <code class="language-plaintext highlighter-rouge">twin</code>, <code class="language-plaintext highlighter-rouge">vertex</code>, <code class="language-plaintext highlighter-rouge">edge</code>, and <code class="language-plaintext highlighter-rouge">face</code> matched that of the diagram we've shown above.
 Following that, we set each of the vertice's halfedges arbitrarily (so long as it was an outgoing halfedge).
 Then, we set each edge's halfedge and set each face's halfedge.

-The main debugging trick we came up with was drawing out this diagram to ensure that we knew where everything was following the flip.
+The main debugging trick we came up with was drawing out this diagram to ensure that we knew where everything was following the split.
 This was also a great check to make sure we weren't deleting or adding any edges, halfedges, faces, or vertices.
 Following [Task 4](/hw2.md#task-4-edge-flip), we were a lot more careful in our diagram construction, and this meant we didn't actually have any difficult debugging.

 Below are images of dae/teapot.dae before and after edge flips and splits, as captioned, with default flat and Phong shading.